 Insulating rubber gloves are also categorised by environmental resistance properties for protection against acid, oil, o-zone and very low temperatures.

 - Z – O-Zone

 Insulating Gloves – Class & Category

-The following gloves manufactured by CATU Electrical do not provide mechanical protection and must be used with silicon leather glove covers or over-gloves.
+The following electrical gloves manufactured by CATU Electrical do not provide mechanical protection and must be used with silicon leather glove covers or over-gloves.

 |Insulating Gloves Class||CATU Electrical Code||Glove Category||Thickness||Length||Colour||AC||kV||DC|